Pro tips to find U.S.-based nonprofits and schools

 There are two ways to search for your nonprofits on Bright Funds: by name, or by their EIN (unique tax-ID number).
 The EIN is a nine-digit number that can help you find your nonprofit quickly!
 A few common places to find your nonprofit’s EIN: a donation receipt, the nonprofit’s website, Google, Charity Navigator or GuideStar.org (a database of nonprofits confirmed through the IRS database).

-Plug it into Bright Funds' search, and voila!
+Plug it into Bright Funds' search or explore page, and voila!

 Pro Tip 2: Switch it up and narrow it down